SillyTavern/SillyTavern-Docs/Usage/Core Concepts/groupchats.md

 #### Auto-mode

-While auto-mode is enabled, the group chat will follow the reply order and trigger responses without user interaction.
-Auto-mode turn is triggered after a 5-second delay when the last drafted character sends its message.
+While auto-mode is enabled, the group chat will follow the reply order and trigger the message generation without user interaction.
+The next auto-mode turn is triggered after a 5-second delay when the last drafted character sends its message.
 When the user starts typing into the send message text area, the auto-mode will be disabled, but already queued generations are not stopped automatically.

 #### Allow Self Responses